 Awareness Through Movement® Workshop

-Saturday 21 August "Rolling and Hips - youthful mobility, graceful fluidity" 11am - 4pm 5 hours $140 (includes CD of workshop) early bird discount $110 book before 11 August
+Saturday 10th September "Thoracic mobility - graceful fluidity" 11am - 4pm 5 hours $140 (includes CD of workshop movements) Early bird discount $110 book before 27 August

 BOOKINGS